North American beaver: Description

 The beaver's fur consists of long, coarse outer hairs and short, fine inner hairs (see Double coat).
 The fur has a range of colors, but usually is dark brown.
 Scent glands near the genitals secrete an oily substance known as castoreum, which the beaver uses to waterproof its fur.
 There is also another set of oil glands producing unique chemical identifiers in the form of waxy esters and fatty acids.
 The lush, workable fur was made into a number of products, most notably hats.
 Demand for furs for hats drove beavers nearly to the point of extinction, and the North American species was saved principally by a sudden change in style.

 The beaver possesses continuously (or constantly) growing incisors, and is a hindgut fermenter whose cecum, populated by symbiotic bacteria, helps to digest plant-based material.
 These traits are not unique to beavers, and are in fact present among all rodents.
 Nonetheless, the beaver is remarkably specialized for the efficient digestion of its lignocellulose-heavy diet.

 Brain anatomy of the beaver is not particularly specialized for its semiaquatic life history.
 The brain masses of a beaver weighing 11.7 and 17 kg are 41 and 45 g respectively.
 C. canadensis has an encephalization quotient of 0.9 compared to other rodents; this is intermediate between similar terrestrial rodents and arboreal squirrels, and higher than similar aquatic terrestrial rodents, the muskrats and nutria.
 The cerebrum is well developed, and the neocortex comparatively large.
 Larger areas of the beaver's somatosensory cortex are dedicated to the processing of stimuli from the lips and the hands, more so than the tail and whiskers, which play a relatively minor role.
-The visual area of the brain is smaller than the gray squirrel.
+The visual area of the brain is smaller than that of the gray squirrel.

 Distribution

 Before their near-extirpation by trapping in North America, beavers were practically ubiquitous and lived from south of the arctic tundra to the deserts of northern Mexico, and from the Atlantic to the Pacific Oceans.
+However, reintroduction and natural spread has restored the species back into most of it natural range.
 They are widely distributed in boreal and temperate ecoregions, where populations are rebounding from historic over-exploitation.
 Recently, beaver have been observed colonizing arctic tundra, likely as a result of climate-induced increases in riparian shrubs.

 Physician naturalist Edgar Alexander Mearns' 1907 report of beaver on the Sonora River may be the earliest report on the southernmost range of this North American aquatic mammal.
 However, beavers have also been reported both historically and contemporarily in Mexico on the Colorado River, Bavispe River, and San Bernardino River in the Mexican states of Sonora and Chihuahua.